MicrosoftDocs/windows-itpro-docs/education/windows/s-mode-switch-to-edu.md

 |Device Guard | | | | X |

 ###  Windows 10 in S mode is safe, secure, and fast.
 However, in some limited scenarios, you might need to switch to Windows 10 Education.
 You can switch devices running Windows 10, version 1709 or later.
-Use the following information to switch to Windows 10 Pro through the Microsoft Store or by using Autopilot.
+Use the following information to switch to Windows 10 Pro through the Microsoft Store.

 > [!IMPORTANT]
 > While it’s free to switch to Windows 10 Pro, it’s not reversible.
 The only way to rollback this kind of switch is through a BMR factory reset.